-A Tax-Sheltered Annuity Program is available to regular full-time and parttime employees of the College.
-Questions concerning this plan should be referred to the Human Resources Department.
+A Tax-Sheltered Annuity Program is available to regular full-time and part-time employees of the College.
+Questions concerning this plan should be referred to Human Resources.

 III.
 NOTIFICATION OF CHANGE OF STATUS

 It is the responsibility of the individual employee to notify the Human Resources Department of any change of status in personal information, address or insurance coverage.
 This should be done through the Employee Self-Service function of Oracle.
 Please Note: Name changes cannot be processed without a copy of the new Social Security Card with the new name.